Okra

 USDA Planting Zone: 3–11

-Special Notes: Adds color to the garden and dishes.
+Special Notes: Adds vivid color to the garden and dishes.
 Heat-tolerant and productive.
 Matures in about 60–65 days.

 Red Burgundy